CS498: Algorithmic Engineering. Final Project (30%)

 Project Tracks

-Choose one of the following four directions.
+Choose one of the following three directions.

-Track A: Implement a Research Paper
+Track A: Reproduce a Research Paper (and potentially extend it).

 Pick a paper from a venue like ALENEX, SEA, Mathematical Programming Computation, INFORMS Journal on Computing, NeurIPS, ICML, or similar.
-Implement the main algorithm, implement one or more baselines, and compare performance (speed, solution quality, or both) on benchmark instances.
+Reproduce the main algorithm, implement one or more baselines, and compare performance (speed, solution quality, or both) on benchmark instances.

 What we are looking for: faithful implementation, fair baselines, clear experimental methodology, and honest discussion of results (including when the paper’s method does not win).